stegololz/airflow/providers/keycloak/docs/auth-manager/manage/permissions.rst

 There are two options to create the permissions:

-* Create all permissions (Scopes, Resources, Permissions) in one go using one CLI command
+* Create all permissions (Scopes, Resources, Permissions and Policies) in one go using one CLI command
-* Create all permissions (Scopes, Resources, Permissions) step-by-step using the CLI commands
+* Create all permissions (Scopes, Resources, Permissions and Policies) step-by-step using the CLI commands

 CLI commands take the following parameters: